ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 If an alternate syntax is used by the Application Service Provider for token metadata, they MUST specify a grammar for it.

-### Metadata For Expiry {#expiry-metadata}
+## Validation Record Owner Name {#name}

+The RECOMMENDED format for a Validation Record's owner name is application-specific underscore prefix labels.
+Domain Control Validation Records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_service-challenge.example.com").
+The prefix "_" is used to avoid collisions with existing hostnames and to prevent the owner name from being a valid hostname.

+If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

+Application owners SHOULD utilize the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} and avoid using underscore labels that already exist in the registry.

+As a simplification, some applications may decide to omit the "-challenge" suffix and use just "_<PROVIDER_RELEVANT_NAME" as the label.

+## Time-bound checking and Expiration

+After domain control validation is completed, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain validation DNS record for a service only implies that a User with access to the service also has DNS control of the domain at the time the code was generated.
+It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e., after how much time can the validation DNS record be deleted).

+Some Application Service Providers currently require the Validation Record to remain in the zone indefinitely for periodic revalidation purposes.
+This practice should be discouraged.
+Subsequent validation actions using an already disclosed token are no guarantee that the original owner is still in control of the domain, and a new challenge needs to be issued.

+One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual validation TXT record cannot be removed as long as the User is still relying on the Intermediary.

-Application Service Providers MUST provide clear instructions on when a Validation Record can be removed.
+Application Service Providers MUST provide clear instructions on how long the challenge token is valid for, and thus when a Validation Record can be removed.

-These instructions SHOULD be encoded in the RDATA as token metadata ({{metadata}} using the key "expiry" to hold a time after which it is safe to remove the Validation Record.
+These instructions MAY be encoded in the RDATA as token metadata ({{metadata}} using the key "expiry" to hold a time after which it is safe to remove the Validation Record.
 For example:

     _service-challenge.example.com.
 IN   TXT  "token=3419...3d206c4 expiry=2023-02-08T02:03:19+00:00"